andrewjameslee1988/Elk-Stack-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
--What is the main advantage of automating configuration with Ansible?_The advantage of this method is that it allows for complete automation of a server reducing time and errors that can made in the setup process.
+-The advantage of this method is that it allows for complete automation of a server reducing time and errors that can made in the setup process.
 The playbook implements the following tasks:
--In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._-
+-The steps of the ELK installation are as follows:
 - Install Docker: Installs the code for the Docker to the remote server
 - Install Python3_pip: Pip is an installation module that allows for other docker modules to be installed
 - Install Docker Module: Tells PIP to install the needed docker modules